 Calif.
-Man Allegedly Murders Wealthy Male Lover — and Then Covers It Up with His Pregnant Girlfriend
+Man Allegedly Murders Wealthy Male Lover for His Millions — Then Covers It Up with His Pregnant Girlfriend

 He claimed that after he got the key, he left Merendino alive on the side of the road and drove back to San Diego.

 Langston pleaded guilty in February, in San Diego federal court, to one count of conspiracy to obstruct justice for helping to cover up the crime.
-She had told authorities that she and Meza crossed into Mexico to visit Meza’s friend “Joe,” spending four hours there before she and Meza returned home.
+She had told authorities that around the time Merendino died, she and Meza crossed into Mexico to visit Meza’s friend “Joe,” spending four hours there before they returned home.

 Meza was also charged with conspiracy to obstruct justice for allegedly contacting “Joe” and asking him to provide a fake alibi for him and Langston.